nick-kanakis/Data-Structures/src/gr/personal/datastructures/heap/Heap.md

 This property of Binary Heap makes them suitable to be stored in an array.
 A Binary Heap is either **Min Heap** or **Max Heap**.
 In a Min Binary Heap, the key at root must be minimum among all keys present in heap.
 The same property must be recursively true for all nodes in Binary Tree.
-Max Binary Heap is similar to Min Heap, but the root myst be the maximum among all keys present in the heap .
+Max Binary Heap is similar to Min Heap, but the root must be the maximum among all keys present in the heap .

 Binary heaps are good candidates to be stored in an array because the are complete binary trees and can be stored compactly.
 Let n be the number of elements in the heap and i be an arbitrary valid index of the array storing the heap.